-Leadership, governance & oversight: Board members advise the ED as he implements BOSS’s strategic plan; review outcomes and metrics to help BOSS evaluate its impact; review agenda and supporting materials prior to Board and committee meetings; approve the annual budget and audit reports; ensure that the agency meets all legal and fiduciary responsibilities; help evaluate and support the ED; assist with ongoing Board recruitment to ensure a diverse and well trained Board; participate in hands-on working committees; and represent BOSS in the community.
+Leadership, governance & oversight: Board members advise the ED as he implements BOSS’s strategic plan; review outcomes and metrics to help BOSS evaluate its impact; review agenda and supporting materials prior to Board and committee meetings; approve the annual budget and audit reports; ensure that the agency meets all legal and fiduciary responsibilities; help evaluate and support the ED; assist with ensuring a diverse and well trained Board; participate in working committees; and represent BOSS in the community.

 QUALIFICATIONS of ideal candidates:

-- A commitment to and understanding of BOSS’s beneficiaries, preferably based on experience;
+A commitment to and understanding of the communities BOSS serves